REL 111 - Understanding Religious Experience and Expression

 Emile Durkheim in The Elementary Forms of the Religious Life (1912) and Sigmund Freud in 1913 with his Totem and Taboo sought once again to explain the very beginnings of religion--the personification of society in the first case and the primal murder of the tribal father in the second.
 These, however, were the last attempts to explain religious origins and they were followed by the quest for complete knowledge and global familiarity.
 The attempt to study the origins and development of religion gave way to the attempt to study the context and history of religion.
 In a precursor of the new development James George Fraser published his enormous The Golden Bough in 1890.
 Other massive works of compilation began to appear; Hastings' The Encyclopedia of Religion and Ethics, was published between 1908 and 1921.
 Pritchard published his Ancient Near Eastern Texts Relating to the Bible in 1950.

-Following hard on the heels of the attempt to catalogue the data of world religions rather than the elaboration of overconfident theories of religious origins came studies in perspective and method.
+Following hard on the heels of the attempt to catalog the data of world religions rather than the elaboration of overconfident theories of religious origins came studies in perspective and method.
 Gerardus van der Leeuw published his Phenomenology of Religion in 1933.
 Here it was suggested that by a the method of "bracketing" (called epoché) one's own personal beliefs one could achieve an intuition of the essence of religion, an "eidetic vision."
 As well as the phenomenology of religion a smaller but possibly more important classification of the study, the morphology of religion, sought to classify religious phenomena into connected groups or categories.
 Mircea Eliade's book Patterns in Comparative Religion (1954) is one of the clearest examples of this type of approach but Ninian Smart's attempt to clarify the "dimensions" of religion can be seen as a type of morphology (The Religious Experience of Mankind, 1969).

 In 1959 Wilfred Cantwell Smith made a number of observations and suggestions regarding the academic study of religion in an important paper entitled "Comparative Religion: Whither and Why?"
 One of his earliest published writings on comparative religion, and one which is in many ways a seminal piece from which much of his later work develops, "Comparative Religion: Whither and Why?" traces the chronological development of the study of religion.
 I can do no better than to let Smith speak for himself at this point.